-- Currently we give all children a tour of the school with their parent/carer - Introduce children to their new teacher and show them where they will put their coats etc - They will be assigned a buddy from their new class - · Complete an induction form with basic details - If appropriate a translator is used to ensure accurate information sharing, Agree the start date. - In certain circumstances such as the child not having attended school before special starting arrangements may be agreed - Contact the previous school for the child's records.
+- The family support worker will meet with you and complete a home visit - Currently we give all children a tour of the school with their parent/carer - Introduce children to their new teacher and show them where they will put their coats etc - They will be assigned a buddy from their new class - · Complete an induction form with basic details - If appropriate a translator is used to ensure accurate information sharing, Agree the start date. - In certain circumstances such as the child not having attended school before special starting arrangements may be agreed - Contact the previous school for the child's records.
 Where there are concerns the SENCO will be contacted by phone.